stanfordnlp/CoreNLP/_pages/caseless.md

 their own jar file (approximately treating "caseless English" like a separate language).
 Starting with version 3.6, caseless models for English were included in the new comprehensive english jar file.
-You can find these jar files on the [Release history](history.md) page.
+You can find these jar files on the [Release history](history.html) page.

-Be sure to include the path to the case insensitive models jar in the `-cp` classpath flag and then you can ask for these models to be used like this:
+Be sure to include the path to the case-insensitive models jar in the `-cp` classpath flag and then you can ask for these models to be used like this:

 ```